ericlumsden/ericlumsden.github.io/blog/Tournament_Predictor_p1_Data_Collection.md

                         let score_txt = await team_score.getProperty('textContent');
 ```

 One thing that I will want is a simple team ID for quick-calling each team.
-I will generate these IDs by simply taking the year of interest and the team's name, combining those as strings and then removing any whitespace.
+I will generate these IDs by taking the year of interest and the team's name, combining those as strings and then removing any whitespace.
+This ID can then be used in any/all data collection/generation I do moving forward.
 The function for that is:

 ```javascript
 function generate_id(year, team_name) {